gmdmgithub/async-js-intro/README.md

 # async-js-intro

-Just some samples according to asyc in JS
+Just some samples with async in JS
 _based on traversy media_